Sherif2002Y/Udacity-Data-Science---Projects/Project 3/README.md

-## Project 3: Data Science Pipeline - StyleSense Forecasting
+## Project 3: Data Science Pipeline

 ### Project Overview
 In this project, I developed an end-to-end Machine Learning Pipeline for "StyleSense," an online fashion retailer.
 The goal was to automate the prediction of whether a customer would recommend a product (Recommended IND) by processing a complex dataset containing numerical, categorical, and unstructured text data.